headforwards-spd/headforwards-website/src/pages/info-pages/new-product-development.md

           * Dedicated technical team can be supported and augmented by other skills and experience \

-          * Timeframe – 12 months plus

-          This client-focussed approach makes working with
-          Headforwards as attractive to CTOs and CIOs in corporations and organisations as it is to entrepreneurs and start-ups. \r
+          This client-focused approach makes working with Headforwards as attractive to CTOs and CIOs in corporations and organisations as it is to entrepreneurs and start-ups. \r

           \r